ttkorhonen/e3pages/docs/kb/guide/articles/5_build_process.md

 8. The magic now comes from the fact that we have already built this file back when we were creating `file.d`!
 As such, we can run the linking command, and we obtain our shared library, ready to install.

+---

+[^secondexpansion]: Why do we need the `.SECONDEXPANSION`?
+The issue at hand is because the architecture filters are defined *after* the inclusion of `driver.makefile`.
+As such, we take advantage of GNU make's ability to do a deferred secondary expansion of target dependencies to ensure that we perform the correct filtering on archtectures.